open-ephys/onix-docs/source/Getting Started/whatisonix.rst

 What is ONIX?
 ==========================================

-ONIX is an acquisition system for neuroscience, composed of various pieces of hardware that are ONI-compliant, i.e. they follow the Open Neuro Interface Specification for communication.
+ONIX is an acquisition system for neuroscience, composed of various pieces of hardware.
 ONIX differs from classic acquisition systems in three major points:

 1. Standards
 --------------------------------